playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 </ng-template>
 ```

-It's this composition of views that makeup the "view higharchy".
+It's this composition of views that makeup the "view hierarchy".
 A view can act as a "view container" for other views (as it is here), can be moved around, etc.

 As a result of this "view container" being another view itself, it can also be added as a view to another view container, so on so forth.